 - Pay other bills

 Spending $200 a month to get your favorite shows and live sports is unnecessary.
-There are legitimate streaming services that provide what you want for a fraction of the cost.
+There are legitimate platforms that let you stream TV online for a fraction of the cost.

 Try several of the free trials to find a platform that works for you, then pocket the savings.